 The class of the OBR estimators was defined by Hampel et al. [11].
 The OBR estimation method is a robust alternative modification of M estimation method with bounded influence function.
 It is also the most efficient one in the class of robust M-estimators.
-In literature, Victoria-Feser [30] and Victoria-Feser and Ronchetti [31] introduced the OBR estimation method to estimate the parameters of the Pareto and the gamma distributions.
-Dogru and Arslan [7] introduced the OBR estimation method for the Burr XII distribution.
-Dogru and Arslan [8] also proposed robust estimators by using the OBR estimation method for the parameters of the generalized half-normal distribution.
+In literature, Victoria-Feser [27] and Victoria-Feser and Ronchetti [28] introduced the OBR estimation method to estimate the parameters of the Pareto and the gamma distributions.
+Dogru and Arslan [7] introduced the OBR estimators by using the OBR estimation method for the parameters of the generalized half-normal distribution.